 The Oversight Team will assess the performance of the LPA program with respect to the program elements of concern.
 Each review will begin with an entrance conference to discuss the objectives, the prior year's findings, and a discussion of the project currently under review, providing an opportunity for any initial questions or concerns.
 Additional documentation from LPA records will be obtained and examined during the review.
-Prior to the entrance conference, each LPA will be notified of the necessary documentation to have available, LPA staff to be interviewed, and the estimated time allotment to schedule.
-During the entrance conference, interviews will be conducted using the list of questions in the Core Checklist, supplemented by additional questions prepared by the Oversight Team to address specific items of concern.
+Prior to the entrance conference, each LPA will be notified of the necessary documentation to have available, LPA staff to be interviewed, and the estimated time allotment needed for both the entrance conference and the compliance review.